rheia-framework/RHEIA/docs/sphinx/optimization.rst

 In the item with :py:data:`'objectives'` key, the optimization type and the weigths for the objectives are specified.
 Two optimization types are available: deterministic design optimization (:py:data:`'DET'`) and robust design optimization (:py:data:`'ROB'`).
 The weights are defined in a tuple and determine if the objective is either maximized or minimized.
-When minimization of an objective is desired, the weigth corresponds to -1.
+When minimization of an objective is desired, the weight corresponds to -1.
 Instead, when maximization is desired, the weight corresponds to 1.
 For deterministic design optimization (:py:data:`'DET'`), the order of the weights corresponds to the order of the model outputs returned by the method :py:meth:`evaluate()` (see :ref:`lab:wrapper`).